 that this was all any of us could expect from democracy, especially in big, multiethnic, multireligious societies like India and the United States....

 So, Obama gave up on the USA.
 Very patriotic of him.

 Except now I found myself asking whether those impulses—of violence, greed, corruption, nationalism, racism, and religious intolerance, the all-too-human desire to beat back our own uncertainty and mortality and sense of insignificance by subordinating others—were too strong for any democracy to permanently contain.

 Obama was right to ask himself this question.
+It let him off the hook.
 The alternative would have been to acknowledge what he had got wrong- a type of analysis which might have been useful to his Party and the causes his supporters held dear.